• Home

 Whe I asked other lawyers if they had read the book, most said that it was too academic.
 My book can be called many things, but "academic" is not one of them.

-The plan is that it will be easy to read.
+The plan was that it should be easy to read.

 Got a Question for Me?